Decision making: When others can legally make decisions for you

 If you go to the Family Court about this, here are some important things to know:

-- the Family Court Judge will find out what you can decide for yourself, and make sure you’re still able to have as much control over your life as you can manage
+- The Family Court Judge will find out what you can decide for yourself, and make sure you’re still able to have as much control over your life as you can.

-Decisions about where and how you live (personal affairs)
+Decisions about where and how you live (personal care and welfare)

-The judge will ask questions to find out whether you can make your own decisions, and communicate them to other people.
-If you can’t, the judge can make “personal orders” about things like where you live, who looks after you, and what kind of education or therapy you will have.
+- make “Personal Orders” about things like where you live, who looks after you, and what kind of education or therapy you will have, and/or

 Decisions about your money and property

-If you can’t make decisions about your money or property, there are a few options for having someone else look after them for you.
+If you can’t make decisions about your money or property, the Family Court can